 The Filipino glorifies the blessed event before and beyond December 25 and, at the same time - with folk ritual and joyous pageantry - celebrates himself, the Christian whose veneration harks back to the worship of anitos, the spirits that early Filipinos paid obeisance to.

 The story is told that in the 17th century a priest combined Catholic rites with the native thanksgiving offered to the harvest gods.
 Farmers welcomed the new ritual which satisfied their chaplain, the old gods and their own love of feasting.
 Daily Masses held before dawn from December 16 to 24 were followed by a hearty breakfast. after which farmers went to their fields.
+Truly, a pleasant path to piety.
+The' practice quickly spread all over the land.
+The Misa de Gallo.

 Like the farmers of old, today's churchgoers are up in the chill dark before dawn, to hear Mass followed by native breakfast.
 As dawn lightens the sky, revelers swarm around the makeshift bamboo stalls standing near the church, their appetites whetted by fragrant wafts of smoke from rice cakes baking before their eyes.
 Fresh from prayers, they joke and laugh at the bibingka vendor's naughty song about her cake swathed in banana leaves.
 "Ang bibingka ko kung lutuin, kaiba sa lahat. may apoy sa ilalim, may apov sa itaas."
 Literally.
 "My cake cooks like no other, with fire under, with fire over."
-Merrily and patiently. the crowd waits three-deep, also for the longer cooking puto-bumbong. a lavender rice steamed in thin bam
+Merrily and patiently. the crowd waits three-deep, also for the longer cooking puto-bumbong. a lavender rice steamed in thin bamboo tubes.

-etowns and some city parishes, and is the most cherished of practices preceding December 25.
+This idyll from the past is still relived in old hometowns and some city parishes, and is the most cherished of practices preceding December 25.
 But if nostalgia limns the ,Misa de Gallo, the other sights and sounds starting early December are as memorable, even overwhelming.

 The landscape changes little with the Christmas season. except for the riotous bloom of poinsettias.
 Leaves stay green, earth, brown and gold.
 City and country exhibit all the garments and jewels of Christmas heaped one upon the other, in ordered disarray. yet always delightful, like a child decked in all her mother's ornaments.